nekitmm/starnet/README.md

 It is intended to be used by astrophotographers.
 Primary use is for background nebulosity enhancement in rich star fields, but it can also help in creation of nice starless image.

-Its primary purpose is to partially replace initial steps of star removal in tutorials, like that of Gerald Wechselberger, aiming to enhance nebulosity without pushing stars too much.
+Its primary purpose is to partially replace initial steps of star removal in tutorials, like a great tutorial by Gerald Wechselberger, aiming to enhance nebulosity without pushing stars up.
 The tutorial itself was available under
-<a href="https://dl.dropboxusercontent.com/u/57910417/Howto_enhance_nebuala_without_pushing_stars.wmv">this</a> link, but not anymore
+<a href="https://dl.dropboxusercontent.com/u/57910417/Howto_enhance_nebuala_without_pushing_stars.wmv">this</a> link, but not any more,
 for some reason.
+Haven't found any newer links to it.
 Anyway, you got the idea.

+The transformation by this neural net can be part of PixInsight/Photoshop processing work flow.
+Something like this:

+1. Start from **stretched** LRGB image.
+Save as 8 bits/channel tif file.
+2. Feed to StarNet.
+3. Open output in Photoshop, correct some of the worst artefacts that will most likely appear in the image.
+If there are huge stars in the image left, you will have to take care of them in some other appropriate way.
+4. Perhaps use some noise reduction (we don't want to push noise up).
+5. Use resulting image to enhance nebulosity using some method (Screen-Mask-Invert for example).
+6. Profit!

 Throughout the code all input and output images are 8 bits per channel tif images.
 This code in original form will not read any images other than these (like jpeg, etc), but you can change that if you like.